heavyk/shake-sphere/loves-labour-s-lost.md

 	- king howitzer plans to show the world, there's more to life than guns and warfare [ie *soldiering*]
 	- howitzer/king is an idealist [(all desire, no implenentation) "this plan's gonna last, how long?"]
 - the 3 companions (baron, longhead, germain) are to live with king howitzer
+	- each of these display vulcan-like qualities (-5+) which means he *receives* a concept (that resonates with how he feels) and then outputs *symbol* (words, plans, decrees, processes) which reflects the desire the concept is founded on.
 - all 3 companions expect to pine [not expecting to make it]; most realistic of them is baron
 	- quick observation: why are these guys wanting to study with the king? it seems the've been promised love (and probably happiness). they show up mentally already at the finish line. baron is the only "realistic" one, and he's just imagining the finish line coming sooner because *women will be allowed in court*. without this realistic realisation, these 3 were just going to spend 3y checked out, totally immersed in thier imaginations, and not in their *studies*.
 	- longhead says the above (3 years I'll spend in my flourishing imagination)